 It depends.
 Nevada law states that, “Sentence must be imposed without unreasonable delay.”
 (NRS 176.015)

-If the crime was a misdemeanor in Las Vegas, sentencing typically occurs right away.
+If the crime was a misdemeanor, sentencing typically occurs right away.
 This is because the maximum punishments for misdemeanors are relatively lax: Six months in jail and/or $1,000 in fines.
 But the judge may delay sentencing for a few days.

-If the crime was a felony in Las Vegas, the sentencing hearing may not occur for three or more weeks.
+If the crime was a felony, the sentencing hearing may not occur for three or more weeks.
 This is to give your attorney ample time to prepare for the hearing because the potential penalties are much more serious.
 Felonies carry a minimum of one year in prison.

 Sentencing could also be delayed if your attorney is moving for a new trial, if the court needs to determine whether you are sane, or if the probation department is late in turning in your pre-sentence investigation (PSI).
 A PSI is a biographical report about you to help the judge determine a proper sentence.